Blog

 Vaccines are currently the most effective treatment option for increasing antibody synthesis in those who are not immune compromised and still able to produce antibodies.

 It should be noted that SARS-COV-2 has a unique ability for spike protein mutation, which has given rise to several new strain variants.
-Strain variants require unique types of antibodies, as their spike proteins are more adept at immune evasion and thus may warrant slower immune responses[24] [25].
-Some reports suggest that spike proteins are able to use natural antibodies to more efficiently bind to cell receptors.
-Contracting the virus may increase one’s risk of contracting it again in future, as suggested by a slower antibody response towards repeat infections.[26]
+Strain variants require unique types of antibodies, as their spike proteins are more adept at immune evasion and thus may warrant slower immune responses.[24]
+[25] Some reports suggest that spike proteins are able to use natural antibodies to more efficiently bind to cell receptors.
+Contracting the virus may increase one’s risk of contracting it again in the future, as suggested by a slower antibody response towards repeat infections.[26]

-This suggests that natural immunity will become less effective with each mutation of this virus, highlighting the need for vaccines in prevention and treatment[27] [28].
+This suggests that natural immunity will become less effective with each mutation of this virus, highlighting the need for vaccines in prevention and treatment.[27]
+[28]

 According to WHO reports, natural infections pose a similar degree of immunity as currently available vaccines.
 Antibody responses to the virus have been reported to last for 6-8 months, reducing the risk of reinfection by 80-90% and the risk of acquiring symptomatic infection by up to 94%.[29]